jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: Johnny Appleseed planted apples so that people could use apple cider to make alcohol.
+⚡<!-- FUNFACT --> Fun fact: There are more plastic flamingos in the U.S that there are real ones.

 </div>